Musk (film)

+Musk is a 2026 documentary film directed by Alex Gibney.
+It follows the billionaire businessman Elon Musk, and his enormous influence in right-wing contemporary politics.

+The film had its world premiere out of competition at the 83rd Venice International Film Festival on September 8, 2026.
+It is scheduled to be released theatrically in the United States by Bleecker Street on October 9.

 Synopsis

-The documentary is reported to be a "definite and unvarnished examination" of businessman Elon Musk.
+The documentary is reported to be a "definitive and unvarnished examination" of businessman Elon Musk.

+Listed as appearing in the film are ex-wife Justine Musk, child custody rival Ashley St. Clair, journalists Kara Swisher and Zoë Schiffer, and engineers Martin Eberhard and Geoffrey Hinton.

 Production

 Alex Gibney revealed in March 2023 that he had started work on the documentary and was "many months" into the production.
 Joining Gibney in producing the documentary are Jessie Deeter for Jigsaw Productions, Dana O'Keefe for Double Agent, Joey Marra and Zhang Xin for Closer Media, with Anonymous Content's Nick Shumaker and Jessica Grimshaw.

 Elon Musk responded to the report of the documentary in production by using his Twitter account to express that it would probably be "a hit-piece".
 Gibney responded by asking "how would you know?" via his Twitter account.

+David Byrne wrote and performed the song "Let Me Sell You a Dream", co-written with the documentary's composer Daniel Pemberton, for the documentary.
+The song contains quotes from Musk, which Byrne described as, "All his own words.
+No editorializing.
+Straight from the man's mouth to mine".

 Release

 In May 2023, HBO Documentary Films acquired North American television and streaming rights to the film, with Black Bear International, whose joint venture with New Regency called Double Agent co-produced the film, acquiring international sales rights, planning to sell the documentary at the Marché du Film.
 In October 2023, Universal Pictures Content Group acquired international distribution rights from Black Bear.

 In August 2025, Bleecker Street acquired U.S. distribution rights to the documentary; the deal excludes television and streaming rights, which were pre-bought by HBO.
+It is scheduled to be released theatrically in the United States on October 9, 2026, by Bleecker Street.
+It was previously scheduled to be released on October 16.